 Ever since the days when we drove as a husband and wife professional truck driving team, we have always preferred to use certified automated truck scales (or CAT scales) because of their guarantee.
 You will find the CAT Scale Locator online.

 Years ago, we recall having to pay a lumper in cash.
 Our memory is a little hazy on this, but we think that the highest cash price that we ever had to pay a lumper was $300.

-When Mike buys truck-related expenses – like paper towels, glass cleaner and faxes – by cash, he always gets a P.O. number from his company (no matter how small the purchase price was), to ensure reimbursement on his next paycheck.
+When Mike buys truck-related expenses – like paper towels, glass cleaner and faxes – with cash, he always gets a P.O. number from his company (no matter how small the purchase price was), to ensure reimbursement on his next paycheck.

-Assuming that you have the type of account and card that allow you to use an automated teller machine, it is very easy to get cash in many places throughout the United States.
+Assuming that you have the type of account and card that allows you to use an automated teller machine, it is very easy to get cash in many places throughout the United States.

 Some banks, bank accounts or debit cards may limit the amount of cash that you can withdraw from ATMs at any one time, or on any one day.

 Before 1988, there were no fees for using ATMs.
 Now, some institutions charge fees for the use of their ATM machines either for all users or non-members exclusively.

-The average surcharge for using ATMs has increased over time:
+The average surcharge for using ATMs has increased over time.

 When both the surcharge fee and foreign fee are combined, one financial institution's reported total withdrawal fee was as high as $11.
 (That's per use!)

 Some might argue that the banks deserve the fees since ATMs cost $9,000 to $15,000 each and annual maintenance cost is $12,000 to $15,000.(4)

 In our opinion, if there are less costly methods to getting cash, use those instead!

-When Mike needs a cash advance, he always tries to do so when he is getting fuel at a truckstop within his company's network.
+When Mike needed a cash advance as a regional truck driver, he always tried to do so when he was getting fuel at a truckstop within his company's network.

-When he is preparing to fuel his truck, he swipes his Comdata card on the fuel reader at the fuel island.
-During the authorization process, one of the prompts regards getting a cash advance.)
+When he was preparing to fuel his truck, he swiped his Comdata card on the fuel reader at the fuel island.
+(During the authorization process, one of the prompts regards getting a cash advance.)

-When Mike worked for Schneider, the driver was assessed a fee for cash advances, regardless of whether or not he got it while fueling.
+When Mike worked for Schneider, the driver was assessed a fee for cash advances, regardless of whether or not he got it while fueling!

 Warning: We share on our site the personal knowledge of one driver who had very poor money management skills and cash-advanced his paycheck to death.